ME-64/pyFixerio/README.md

 #### TODO:

-- Validate access key
+[] Validate access key
-- When converting / dividing to find base rate - round currency decimal places
-- Implement creation of new acc for API key (?)
+[] When converting / dividing to find base rate - round currency decimal places [] Implement creation of new account for new api key (?)
-- Implement option to choose free api as default
+[]Implement option to choose free api as default